FrancescoGovigli/Database2-WebApplication-Project/README.md

 # Database2-Project 2020-2021

-The goal of the project is to implement a web app that deals with gamified consumer data collection.
+The goal of the project is to design and implement a web app that deals with gamified consumer data collection.
 The web application is divided in 2 main parts.

 1) User App main functionalities: the compilation of the proposed questionnaire and the visualization of a leaderboard composed by all users who filled in the form for the specific product.
 Scoring is done following a specific policy explained in the next slides.